Acheroniano/AWSDEApreparation/README.md

 ........
 Example of governance: PII identified by AWS MACIE and how to integrate it with LAKE FORMATION. <br>
 ........
 At governance aspect of DATA Environment we will look at how to use AWS CONFIG <br>
 ........<br>
-<h2>The resume of this 4 Domains is a high level concise content, use exam guide to deep dive in his aspects.</h2>
+<h2>The resume of this 4 Domains is a high level concise content, use exam guide to deep dive in it´s aspects.</h2>
 ........<br>
 useful resource:<br>
 Data Engineer- Associate ProgramGuide<br>